OEMS Funding Opportunities

 General Information

-• Each opportunity includes specific eligibility, allowable expenses, and deadlines.
+• Each opportunity includes specific eligibility requirements, allowable expenses, application deadlines, and submission instructions.
 Late or incomplete applications are not considered.

-• Some opportunities may require pre-award risk assessment and financial or operational capacity review.
+• Some opportunities may require a pre-award risk assessment and financial or operational capacity review.

 General funding questions can be directed to the OEMS Grants Team at finance.oems@state.mn.us.